 What is trust accounting?

-When a business has to hold onto other people’s money, the law requires the money is kept in a particular type of bank account called a trust account.
+When a business has to hold onto other people’s money, the law requires the money be kept in a particular type of bank account called a trust account.

 There are three closely-related, but unique terms that are key to Trust Accounting: